JoseMMorales/Error-Handling-Angular/README.md

 ### Streams 😲😲

 In RxJS streams are a sequence of values over time.
-Therefore, to have a better understanding how errors are sent out in reactive programming we have set different logs based on level of [ErrorHandlers](https://www.learnrxjs.io/learn-rxjs/operators/error_handling) placed in distinct levels of our exercise (Interceptor, Global Service and Component).
+Therefore, to have a better understanding on how errors are sent out in reactive programming we have set different logs based on level of [ErrorHandlers](https://www.learnrxjs.io/learn-rxjs/operators/error_handling) placed in distinct levels of our exercise (Interceptor, Global Service and Component).

 <div align="center">
 <img width="657" alt="Streams" src="https://user-images.githubusercontent.com/43299285/225821468-6d9b44b3-4bcf-4f78-b86b-506a807bc8d7.PNG">